 What do I do if my tooth gets chipped or cracks?

-Do not eat really hot or cold foods as this can cause intense pain.
+Do not eat hot or cold foods, as this can cause intense pain.
 Refrain from using the tooth until you visit the dentist for recommendations.
 Chipped teeth can easily be fixed with many cosmetic and restorative dental services.

 What do I do if my dental prosthesis falls out?

 Most dental prosthetics are permanent.
-Dental prosthetics include dental implants, crowns, bridges, fixed dentures and veneers.
-If your permanent prosthetic falls out, or feels loose and is causing irritation, it’s time to visit the dentist.
-Waiting too long to reattach it or get it adjusted can cause more damage and pain.
+Dental prosthetics include implants, crowns, bridges, fixed dentures, and veneers.
+If your permanent prosthetic falls out or feels loose and is causing irritation, it’s time to visit the dentist.
+Waiting too long to reattach or adjust it can cause more damage and pain.
 It is important to visit the dentist sooner than later when any emergency dental concern or non-emergency issue arises.

 Emergency Dentist in Pomona, NY

 As highly trained dentists in Rockland County, Dr. Peter Auster and Dr. Frances Tang are committed to addressing all dental emergencies in a timely fashion.
 Our team takes a compassionate and proactive approach to your dentistry needs.
-If you are experiencing a dental emergency, please contact our Pomona dental office as soon as possible.
+If you are experiencing a dental emergency, please contact our Pomona dental office immediately.

 If you have not visited the dentist recently, visit us for a routine dental exam.
 To schedule an appointment, call (845) 241-0656 or request an appointment online.